Make bloom and motion blur seperate options

 Thank you! (?)

-Updated by seany almost 3 years ago
+Updated by seany about 3 years ago

 I love almost all PP in every game, but the Bloom in Arma2 and Arrowhead does my head in.
 The glowing ground and sand etc is getting very old.
 I don't see a reason why we can't have a Bloom control in the .cfg that has at an "Off", "Medium" and "Full" option for Bloom amount.
 "Full" being the current level.